hammer147/nextjs13.2-data-fetching/README.md

-A complete demo of data fetching with Next.js 13.2 using zod for runtime type checking and validation.
+# A complete demo of data fetching with Next.js 13.2 using zod for runtime type checking and validation